 - Jolly Ranchers.
 You need 12 Jolly ranchers in each flavor you want to infuse (that’s 60 Jolly ranchers altogether).
 This size bag will have more than enough.

 - Five flasks to pour it in.
-You can buy the 8 ounce Bormioli Rocco flasks I use from Amazon, but they’re usually cheaper at Container Store, plus you can get 8% cash back through Ebates and free shipping at $75.
+You can buy these gorgeous 8 ounce Bormioli Rocco flasks I use from Amazon, but they’re usually cheaper at Container Store, plus you can get cash back through Ebates (see my review here).

 - Funnel to help you pouring the vodka into the narrow necks on the flasks.